 A POST form is usually printed on brightly colored paper so it will easily stand out in your medical records.
 The form travels with you if you move from one health care setting to another.
 You can change it or cancel it at any time.

-An Advance Health Care Directive provides more information than a POST form, including details about your health care agent, more complete health care wishes, and your preference for organ donation.
-So if you have a POST form, you do not need a DNR order, but you should still complete an Advance Health Care Directive to give a full set of wishes about your care.
+An advance health care directive provides more information than a POST form, including details about your health care agent, more complete health care wishes, and your preference for organ donation.

 For details about preparing health care directives, see Tennessee Living Wills and Advance Health Care Directives: What You Need to Know.